-Affirmative Fair Housing Marketing (AFHM) Plans and marketing procedures are required to be included in all applications for the Westchester County Department of Planning housing development funds (including developments with state and federal funds).
-All applicants for the receipt of such funding from Westchester County who are developers of Fair and Affordable Housing ("Developer") must comply with the AFHM requirements outlined herein in order to receive housing development funding assistance from or through the County of Westchester.
-AFHM procedures must continue throughout the period of affordability, and will be monitored to ensure compliance.
+Affirmative Fair Housing Marketing Plans ("AFHM Plan") and Marketing Procedures ("AFHM Procedures") are required to be included in all applications for the Westchester County Department of Planning housing development funds (including developments with state and federal funds).
+All applicants for the receipt of such funding from

+Westchester County who are developers of Fair and Affordable Housing ("Developer") must comply with the AFHM requirements outlined herein in order to receive housing development funding assistance from or through the County of Westchester.
+AFHM Procedures must continue throughout the period of affordability, and will be monitored to ensure compliance.
 For single-family homeownership dwellings, the initial marketing plan remains in effect until all the dwelling units are sold, but the ongoing affordability requirements and other restrictions will remain in place for the entire period of affordability.

 By law, no one may discriminate in the sale or leasing of housing units based on race, color, religion, sex, national origin, familial status, or disability.
 These laws are based on the notion that traditional residential marketing practices have conditioned people to view certain neighborhoods or groups as undesirable.
-AFHM does not limit choices; choices are expanded to include those that might not otherwise be considered for occupancy because of past discrimination.
+AFHM Procedures do not limit choices; choices are expanded to include those that might not otherwise be considered for occupancy because of past discrimination.

-AFHM is not a separate marketing program.
+AFHM Procedures is not a separate marketing program.
 It must be an integral part of the overall project marketing effort and adds little to the cost of a project.
-Most of the cost associated with AFHM should be already reflected in the project's broader marketing budget.
+Most of the cost associated with the AFHM Procedures should be already reflected in the project's broader marketing budget.

-AFHM typically consists of a good faith effort to attract to the project those who are identified as "least likely to apply".
+AFHM Procedures typically consists of a good faith effort to attract to the project those who are identified as "least likely to apply".
 Through the AFHM Plan, the Developer indicates what special efforts they will make to attract racial or ethnic groups who might not normally seek housing in their project based on its location.
-Quantitative data and analysis are essential to planning and monitoring the AFHM program to determine its success.
+Quantitative data and analysis are essential to planning and monitoring the AFHM Plan to determine its success.

 This manual is a guide to assist Developers who are applicants for Westchester County housing funds and is not a substitute for obtaining legal advice on fair housing.
-It summarizes the AFHM Plan requirements and affirmative marketing procedures as required by the County of Westchester.
+It summarizes the AFHM Plan requirements and AFHM Procedures as required by the County of Westchester.